polterguy/phosphorusfive/core/p5.webapp/modules/desktop/help-files/01 - About Phosphorus Five.md

 Phosphorus Five is built around three axioms, which you can read three MSDN Magazine articles about at the following URLs.
 Notice, these articles are intended for software developers.

-* [Active Events](https://msdn.microsoft.com/en-us/magazine/mt795187), providing a functional alternative to OOP, where polymorphism and encapsulation is being performed at the _"function level"_ instead of at the class level
+* [Active Events](https://msdn.microsoft.com/en-us/magazine/mt795187), providing a functional alternative to OOP, where polymorphism and encapsulation is being performed at the _"function level"_, instead of at the class level
 * [Hyperlambda](https://msdn.microsoft.com/en-us/magazine/mt809119), which is a natural consequence of Active Events
 * [Managed Ajax](https://msdn.microsoft.com/en-us/magazine/mt826343), providing an automatic bridge between your server side Hyperlambda and your client side JavaScript